ral-facilities/datagateway-api/README.md

 - **Anywhere else** - the step is marked as a warning and the job passes.

 Findings are frequently in the Alpine base image rather than in our own dependencies.
-Those are usually fixed by bumping the pinned base image digest in the Dockerfile, or by upgrading the affected packages in the `prod` stage.
+Those are usually fixed by bumping the pinned base image digest in the Dockerfile.

 ### Running the scan locally